wangruinju/NYC_airport_market_share/README.md

 # NYC_airport_market_share

 This is a project based on [NYC taxi database](https://cloud.google.com/bigquery/public-data/nyc-tlc-trips) on Google cloud.
+The total datasets is about 90GB.

 # Taxi Platforms